-The community of Our Lady of Mount Carmel Catholic School is committed to making our Catholic school a place where:
+The community of St. Patrick Catholic School is committed to making our Catholic school a place where:

-- Everyone is respected and valued for the safety, academic excellence and well-being of all our students.
+- Everyone is respected and valued for the safety, academic excellence, and well-being of all our students.
 Our faith-based school community celebrates and recognizes that all people are created in the image of God.
-We are called to inspire and nurture caring and safe Catholic school communities. - Students, parents, school staff, volunteers, and community groups have the right to feel welcomed, respected and accepted. - Healthy and respectful relationships, based on Christ's teachings, are promoted among all members of our school community. - Students are encouraged to be leaders. - Students, parents, school staff, and community members are expected to be positive role models and actively engaged. - Positive behaviour is reinforced and celebrated.
+We are called to inspire and nurture caring and safe catholic school communities. - Students, parents, school staff, volunteers, and community groups have the right to feel welcomed, respected, and accepted. - Healthy and respectful relationships, based on Christ's teachings, are promoted among all members of our school community.

-- The Ontario Catholic School Graduate Expectations and Restorative Practices are emphasized and support the improvement of learning outcomes for all students. - Everyone is respected and valued.
+- Students are encouraged to be leaders. - Students, parents, school staff, and community members are expected to be positive role models and actively engaged. - Positive behaviour is reinforced and celebrated. - The Catholic Graduate Expectations and Restorative Practices are emphasized and support the improvement of learning outcomes for all students. - Everyone is respected and valued.